ideaspaper/fnless/README.md

 ### `testProcess`

 Wrapper of the functionless code.
-The value of key variables inside the functionless code can be changed according to objParams.
+The value of key variables inside the functionless code can be changed according to `objParams`.

 ```javascript
 const fnless = require('fnless');